Guide price

 Guest bedroom four

-(10'9" to wardrobes x 8'6" average)(3.28m x 2.59m) Within the north single- storey extension and having an east-facing double glazed window overlooking the garden, a 7'9"(2.36m) high textured ceiling, a feature red brick plinth beneath the sole plate to the original cottage, a radiator with thermostatic valve, power points and a fitted carpet.
+(10'9" to wardrobes x 8'6" average)(3.28m x 2.59m) Within the north single- storey extension and having an east-facing double glazed window overlooking the garden, textured ceiling, a feature red brick plinth beneath the sole plate to the original cottage, a radiator with thermostatic valve, power points and a fitted carpet.
 There are two pairs of panelled pine doors to two built-in double wardrobes, one with a radiator and power point.
 A pine ledged door leads to the:

 Rear hall